-Rent Agreement Laws in India
+Rent Agreement Laws

 In order to rent a property, a rental agreement is signed by the parties outlining the terms of the agreement.
 It thus becomes a legally binding contract between both the parties; landlord and the tenant, to abide by the contract and the follow the rights and responsibilities of them.
 The rent agreement must include the cost of the rent, amount of security deposit, date of depositing the rent, and other conditions of using the premises.
 In case of violation of the agreement, the aggrieved party shall apply for relief in civil court.